A versatile neural-network toolbox for testing Bell locality in networks: Exploration of larger networks

 \section{Exploration of larger networks}

 We now use our algorithm to investigate nonlocality beyond known examples, in particular in larger networks, which so far have remained unexplored.
 Initially, we consider ring networks with three, four and five parties (see Figs.~\ref{fig:scheme_networks:triangle}-\ref{fig:scheme_networks:pentagon}).
 We parametrize quantum models and look for the distributions that appear to have the most nonlocality, in the sense of having the largest distance to a local distribution.
 These models involve bipartite states and bipartite measurements.
+Later, we move to a more sophisticated network (shown in Fig.~\ref{fig:scheme_networks:square1diag}), which is a square with an additional source connecting two opposite parties.
+Here, the quantum model still features bipartite sources, but two parties now perform tripartite measurements.

 Before presenting the results, let us introduce the quantum models that we use.
 For the bipartite states, we consider two-qubit maximally entangled states of the form

 with $\theta \in [0,\pi]$.
 This allows interpolating between two orthogonal Bell states, namely $\ket{\phi_+}=(\ket{00}+\ket{11})/\sqrt{2}$ when $\theta=0$ and $\ket{\psi_+}$ for $\theta=\pi$.